GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 2.1.2 =
+* Removed the sidebar heading and prize list markup so the wheel interface focuses solely on the spin interaction.
+* Bumped plugin metadata and documentation to version 2.1.2.

 = 2.1.1 =
 * Updated the plugin metadata and translation template for the 2.1.1 maintenance release.